ko1/kv/README.md

 kv is a page viewer designed for streaming data written by Ruby.

+## Installation

+Install it yourself as:

+    $ gem install kv

 # Usage

 kv requires Ruby and curses gem.